-Once the body is removed from the scene, there is likely to remain bodily fluids and microorganisms that need to be eliminated as part of the overall unattended death cleanup process.
+Once the body is removed from the scene, bodily fluids and microorganisms are likely to remain, these need to be eliminated as part of the overall unattended death clean up process.
 If death occurred more than a couple of days previously, there likely will be bodily fluids present outside the remains.

 Deodorizing the Site of an Unattended Death

-Once the cleanup and sanitizing process is complete, the premises in which an unattended death occurred should be safe.
+Once the cleanup and sanitizing process are complete, the premises in which an unattended death occurred should be safe.
 The biohazards have been eliminated or neutralized.

 Because of the pervasiveness of a decomposition odor, a commercial deodorizing product, or products, is the order to the day.
 As is the case with cleaning and sanitizing agents, this type of product is utilized by a professional biohazard remediation service.
 There are some enzymic cleaners and washes available on the market that might provide some assistance in eliminating decomposition odors.

-Some people recommend using ozone generating air purifiers as a means to eliminate decomposition odors.
-The California Air Resources Board recommends against using an ozone generator.
+Some people recommend using ozone-generating air purifiers as a means to eliminate decomposition odors.
+The California Air Resources Board is against using an ozone generator.
 The agency has concluded that an ozone generator can cause health problems.

 The Board has promulgated regulations limiting the use of these generators in a residence.
 In addition, the Board has created a list of certified air cleaners that are in compliance with the agency’s regulations.
 These devices may provide at least partial elimination of decomposition odors.